Yugoslav Railways: Yugoslav Railwaymen's Day

-Yugoslav Railwaymen's Day on April 15 was established in 1950 to remember the work and sacrifice of railwaymen and women across Yugoslavia.
-It was founded on the 30th anniversary of the general strike of 1920, which began in the night of April 15/16 and lasted for the rest of that month.
-During that time, all railway traffic across Yugoslavia was suspended, as an approximate of 50,000 railway workers from all railway stations, furnaces and workshops rose up against violent suppression of workers' rights in light of difficult socio-economic circumstances.
-Minister of Transport of the Kingdom of Serbs, Croats and Slovenes, Anton Korošec, employed a violent suppression of strikers and supporter rallies through military, gendarmerie, police and any other means necessary to make them return to work.
-A peaceful demonstration of about 4,000 people on April 24 on Zaloška cesta in Ljubljana, which included women and children, ended up in 14 killed and up to 75 severely wounded in an open armed fire.
+Yugoslav Railwaymen's Day on 15 April was established in 1950 to remember the work and sacrifice of railwaymen and women across Yugoslavia.
+It was founded on the 30th anniversary of the general strike of 1920, which began on the night of 15/16 April and lasted for the rest of that month.
+During that time, all railway traffic across Yugoslavia was suspended, as an approximate of 50,000 railway workers from all railway stations, furnaces and workshops rose up against violent suppression of workers' rights in light of difficult socio-economic circumstances facing the country.
+The Minister of Transport of the Kingdom of Serbs, Croats and Slovenes, Anton Korošec, employed violent suppression of strikers and supporter rallies through military, gendarmerie, police and any other means necessary to make them return to work.
+A peaceful demonstration of about 4,000 people on 24 April on Zaloška cesta in Ljubljana, which included women and children, ended with 14 killed and up to 75 severely wounded.
 Working people on the Yugoslav railways celebrated this day solemnly and laboriously, recalling the many events of the growth and maturation of the workers' movement and everything that led to the historic general strike.
-It was celebrated annually since its inception in 1950 until breakup of Yugoslavia in 1991.
+It was celebrated annually from its inception in 1950 until breakup of Yugoslavia in 1991.